Subject & Qualifications

 English

-Our curriculum intends to approach the dual purpose of providing students with the opportunities for a rich and deep love of the study of English Language and Literature, whilst also equipping them with the skills, knowledge and qualifications they need for the future.
-We aim to lead the school, and work with other faculties, in developing secure reading, writing and speaking literacy skills- so that students leave TKC being able to express themselves successfully and empathise with anyone they encounter in their futures.
+Our curriculum intends to approach the dual purpose of providing students with the opportunities for a rich and deep love of the study of English Language and Literature, whilst also equipping them with the skills, knowledge, and qualifications they need for the future.
+We believe that great learning changes life, and through this transformative experience, we aim to lead the school, and work with other faculties, in developing secure reading, writing, and speaking literacy skills.
+This ensures that students leave TKC with the ability to express themselves successfully and empathise with anyone they encounter in their futures, empowering them to thrive in life’s challenges and opportunities.

 KS3